suntriprecords/ddpLib/README.md

 DDP masters are used in the CD replication industry: https://en.wikipedia.org/wiki/Disc_Description_Protocol

 It was initiated in 2011 as part of the Suntrip Records systems with the goal to extract the label's CD masters perfectly.
-It was not really tested with DVDs, and very little with other CD specs (CDi, CD-Text, etc)
+It was never finised/tested with DVDs, and very little with other CD specs (CDi, CD-Text etc).
+The lib seems to work correctly with CD+G (old-style Karaoke) although it's hard to know since only specific/professional softwares handle subcode correctly even nowadays.
-Further work was added in 2013 to try to build a DDP writer + its UI (something similar to Sonoris' DDP Creator for example) but it was never completed.
+Further work was added in 2013 to try to build a DDP writer + its UI (something similar to Sonoris' DDP Creator for example) but it was never completed due to lack of time.

 ## Specs
 This lib aims at being compliant with the DCA spec v1.01, 2.0 and 2.10, but doesn not support v2.10 as of today (2016-09-25)